sonictk/maya_python_c_extension/docs/index.md

 !!! tip
-    I encourage you to try the alternatives stated and decide for yourself which approach is easier at scale.
-Here, however, I will focus only on hand-writing the bindings and not on any unnecessary wrappers.
+    I encourage you to try the alternatives stated and decide for yourself which approach is easier at scale and works for your particular use case.
+Here, however, I will focus only on hand-writing the bindings and not on any unnecessary wrappers since I am focusing on simple examples.

 ## How is this going to work? ##